 Read our FAQ about the shared system.

 How will the shared library services platform help PASCAL libraries?

-Improved functionality for library staff | The modern library services platform will integrate and streamline the management of print and digital collections, resource-sharing between libraries, and provide a search interface for users.
+Improved functionality for library staff | The modern library services platform integrates and streamlines the management of print and digital collections, resource-sharing between libraries, and provides a search interface for users.

-Improved discovery & access | The shared system will include a discovery solution – a single, intuitive search interface for print and digital resources.
-A powerful and customizable search interface will allow all SC students and faculty to quickly find resources on their own campus and those available through the PASCAL community.
+Improved discovery & access | The shared system includes a discovery solution – a single, intuitive search interface for print and digital resources.
+This powerful and customizable search interface will allow all SC students and faculty to quickly find resources on their own campus and those available through the PASCAL community.

-Collaborative collection development | The shared system will allow PASCAL libraries to easily collaborate on collection management and development, resulting in a more comprehensive and diverse statewide research collection.
+Collaborative collection development | The shared system allows PASCAL libraries to easily collaborate on collection management and development, resulting in a more comprehensive and diverse statewide research collection.

-Streamlined management of electronic resources | An integrated e-resource management (ERM) tool will allow local libraries to better manage e-resource workflows.
+Streamlined management of electronic resources | An integrated e-resource management (ERM) tool allows local libraries to better manage e-resource workflows.
 PASCAL staff will be able to enter data and manage PASCAL provided e-resources for all members, reducing the work at local institutions.